ontola/solid-search-community-server/README.md

 Make sure you pass the `--rdf-search` flag.
 Check out more information in the [readme](https://github.com/joepio/atomic-data-rust/blob/master/server/rdf-search.md).

+Modify the URL of the `/search` endpoint of your search backend in the `./config/search.json` file, if it's not running on it's default of `http://0.0.0.0:9883/search`.

 ### Run search back-end using docker

 ```sh